A Predictive Chance Constraint Rebalancing Approach to Mobility-on-Demand Services: Case Study

 \subsection{Confidence bound in CCMPC}

-In the CCMPC (\cref{alg:one}) there are three variables that can be tuned according to the specific scenario; the objective cost weights ($c_{ij}^{\text{r}}(\tau),c_{\lambda},c_{ij}^{\text{w}}$), the horizon length $T$ and the confidence bound $1-\epsilon$.
-We have chosen to have a horizon of 3 hours and the cost weights are set according to operating costs.
-With a fixed horizon and cost weights we study how the confidence bound in the chance constraint optimization problem (\cref{eq:chanceconstraint}) affects the performance.
+In the CCMPC (\cref{alg:one}) there are four variables that can be tuned according to the specific scenario; the objective cost weights ($c_{ij}^{\text{r}}(t),c_{\lambda}$), the horizon length $T$, the confidence bound $1-\epsilon$ and the fleet size.
+We have chosen to have a horizon of 3 hours and the cost weights are set according to operating costs, where the rebalancing cost is relative to the distance and the imbalance cost is relative to customer wait time.
+With a fixed horizon and cost weights we study how the confidence bound in the chance constraint optimization problem (\cref{eq:chanceconstraint}) affects the performance for fleet sizes of 300 and 350 vehicles.
 Two performance metrics are evaluated; the pick-up time, see \cref{fig:epsmeanandmedian}, which indicates the service level provided, and the distances driven, see \cref{fig:epsdist}, which represents operating cost.